 Can corns be treated?

 Yes.
 There are many different treatment options for corns.
-Orthotics to deflect pressure away from the lesions.
+Orthotics are often used to deflect pressure away from the lesions.
 Medications, such as ibuprofen may temporarily relieve the pain and inflammation.
 A change in footwear or use of padding to prevent pressure can also prove effective.

 In some cases, surgical correction is required.
-Modification of footwear and mechanical reduction of the corns may also be indicated.
+Modification of footwear and routine reduction of the corns may also be indicated.

 What is a Callus?

 Calluses are a thickening of the surface layer of the skin.
 This usually occurs in response to pressure.
 Calluses often form on the ball of the foot, the heel, and the underside of the big toe.